Rogerskelamen/nvim.lua/README.md

 <a href="https://music.163.com/#/song?id=22796856" target="_blank">BGM if you wish.</a>

-*If you prefer to use vimscript to configure your neovim, I recommend you to use [my previous neovim configuration in vimL](https://github.com/Rogerskelamen/nvim).*
+*If you prefer to use vimscript to configure your neovim, you could take a look at [my previous neovim configuration in vimL](https://github.com/Rogerskelamen/nvim).*

 > TODO: setup for nvim-dap-ui

 ## 🚀 Usage

-Just copy and rename this repo to your `$HOME/.config/nvim` and get into neovim, [lazy.nvim](https://github.com/folke/lazy.nvim) will do the rest of it. 😄Easy-peasy!
+Just clone and rename this repo to your `$HOME/.config/nvim` and get into neovim, [lazy.nvim](https://github.com/folke/lazy.nvim) will handle the rest of it. 😄Easy-peasy!

+Tips: You could enable/disable any module at `lua/control.lua` as you like.

 ## ⚡️ Requirements